 Mary and her sister Helen became leading figures in supporting village activities, the first of which was to raise funds for a village hall.
 Helen wrote and produced plays whilst Mary wrote the songs, painted the scenery and dressed the actors.
 Larger scale pageants followed and Mary wrote a fairy play to suit the Harston House garden and the following year, a haunted one to suit the Manor House garden.
 Mary wrote the words for subsequent pageants based on village history.
 Mary said that their efforts raised a considerable sum towards the building of the village hall, completed in 1923.

 Shortly after this, Mary fell ill and had to remain in bed for two months.
-During this time she wrote a series of one act plays about an episode in a famous painter’s life (can scan programme).
+During this time she wrote a series of one act plays about an episode in a famous painter’s life.
 She also wrote plays and prologues which were performed to raise funds for the newly formed branch of the Women’s Institute.

 Some residents remember Mary setting painting competitions for Harston school children.
 Val Joslin remembers Mary and her cousin Graham Greene setting painting competitions in school.
 Despite a genuine lack of artistic ability she remembers winning a prize of a ‘half-crown’ (12.5p today) for a picture of a lighthouse and boat in a storm.